Installing the Hot-Spark Electronic Ignition Conversion Kits and Distributors

 To measure coil primary resistance: Label and remove all wires to coil ( + or - ).
 Using a common digital multimeter in the 200 Ω mode, cross the red and black leads of the Ohmmeter.
 Allow 10 seconds or more for the reading to settle and write down the reading.
 Still in the 200 Ohm mode, measure between coil’s + and - terminals.
 Allow a few seconds for the reading to settle, until it stabilizes.
 Subtract the previous reading, taken with the leads crossed, to compensate for Ohmmeter’s inherent resistance.
 Do not use a low-resistance coil, such as the MSD or Accel coil; they don’t have enough primary resistance for this application.
 For best performance, the coil should also have 7,000 Ohms or more secondary resistance (measured from coil’s + or – terminal to center high tension terminal, in the 20K Ω mode of the Ohmmeter).

-Included: Packet of white thermal transfer paste.
+Included with most ignition kits: A packet of white thermal transfer paste.
 Clean distributor's breaker plate spotlessly clean.
 Apply a uniform layer of the included packet of white thermal paste to bottom of ignition module to ensure better cooling of ignition module.

 Wiring Installation Basics: